DominionCyber/talon_hunt_framework_documentation/docs/specification.md

       separator=", "
   )
 ```

 ::: details Query Explanation
-This query converts the numerical values of the `Protocol` and `ConnectonDirection` field values with the human readabile equivalent.
-In the case of `ConnectionFlags` it translates the numerical value into the respective human readable components via the Logscale `bitfield:extractFlagsAsString` function to create a new field called `ConnectionFlags_mask` where the human readable output is listed.
+This query converts the numeric values of the `Protocol` and `ConnectionDirection` fields to their human-readable equivalents.
+For the `ConnectionFlags` field, it translates the numeric value into its constituent flag components using the LogScale `bitfield:extractFlagsAsString` function, producing a new field called `ConnectionFlags_mask` that contains the human-readable flag labels.
 :::

+---

 ## Lookups

-Lookups are simply a CSV or JSON data set that is used for inline enrichment, or search inclusions/exclusion.
-These are generally used to search for a narrow, specific set of data, or filter out consistent unwanted data sets.
-An example CSV is provided below:
+Lookups are CSV or JSON data sets used for inline enrichment or search inclusion/exclusion filtering.
+They are typically employed to target a narrow, specific set of data or to filter out consistently unwanted records.

+**Example:** `rfc_exclusions.csv`

 ``` csv
 cidr_exclusion,name,category,rfc,description,notes